mukoedo1993/csapp-mynotes/chap1/sec1_1.md

 The representation of hello.c illustrates a fundamental idea: all information in a system -- including disk files, programs stored in memory, <br>
 user data stored in memory, and data transfered across a network -- is represented as a bunch of bits.
 The only thing that distinguishes different data<br>
 objects is the context in which we view them.
-For example, in different contexts, the same sequence of bytes might represent an integer, floating-point <br>
-number, character string, or machine instruction. <br>
+For example, in different contexts, the same sequence of bytes might represent an integer, floating-point number, character string, or machine instruction. <br>

 Here the GCC compiler driver reads the source file `hello.c` and translates it into an executable object file `hello`.<br>